travelgateX/documentation-site/content/connectiontypesbuyers/channel-x/api-reference/messages/_index.md

 **Success**

-For all successful requests is expected to be returned a *Success* element in the response.
-On a *HotelAvailNotif* request it should be looking like the following:
+For all successful requests, a *Success* element is expected to be returned in the response.
+For a *HotelAvailNotif* request it should be like the following:

 ```xml
 <HotelAvailNotifResponse xmlns = "http://schemas.xmltravelgate.com/hubpush/provider/2012/10">